huntdatacenter/docs/docs/working-in-your-lab/guides/workbench-stata.md

 ![Stata mean](./images/stata_multiple_linear_regression.png)

+## Next steps

 ::: tip Time for coffee!

 It's great to see that you followed the guide all the way to the end.
 Time to celebrate with a cup of fresh coffee before your start your exploration into your new workbench Stata world!

 :::

+#### More examples

+If you want to learn more about the stata kernel, head over to Kayle Barron's [Example stata_kernel Jupyter notebook](https://nbviewer.org/github/kylebarron/stata_kernel/blob/master/examples/Example.ipynb).
+The notebook includes more examples, including the `magics` commands that gives you special powers.
+Cut and paste the text from the cells into your current stata_kernel workbench notebook to get going.

+#### Community discussions

+Head over to our Slack **`#community-stata`** channel to chat with other Stata workbench users from our [cloud community](/community) or ask questions directly to us.

+#### Help us improve this page

-If you miss something, please [contact us](/contact) so we can improve the content for the next scientists in line.
+If you miss something, please [contact us](/contact) so we can improve this Stata guide content for the next scientists in line.